LIGBT Rules & Policies

 Enforcement - LIGBT dress code will be enforced at the discretion of the LIGBT Tournament Director.
 Bowlers with a dress code infraction will be allowed to bowl one time but must follow the dress codes in future events or they will not be allowed to participate.

 Score sheets - All LIGBT players are responsible for their own score sheets at all times.
 Lost score sheets will result in a score of zero for qualifying or finals.
-Any player who deliberately alters a score for their advantage will be immediately disqualified from the event and permanently barred from the LIGBT.
-If a bowler fails to hand in the white copy of their score sheet at the end of a squad they will not receive bonus pins in their next event if they failed to make the finals.
+Any player who hands in a score sheet with an incorrect score, whether they wrote the score or someone else did, will be disqualified from the event and will be suspended for 3 months from the LIGBT.

 Proper Handicap – All bowlers are responsible they have been issued the proper handicap and bonus pins during qualifying and finals.
 If there is an error in the handicap or bonus pins listed on the score sheet it must be reported to a tournament official.
 If the mistake is discovered after the prize money is paid out the bowler is responsible to return all prize money erroneously rewarded.
 Failure to return the money will be a cause for immediate termination from future LIGBT events and LIGBT reserves the right to take legal action to have the money returned.